Are you planning to visit Paris during late February, March or April?

 Earlier in the spring, you'll see cherry trees with less-showy but lovely pale pink blossoms peeking through the wooded areas.

-Best of all, though, is Parc Floral on the north side of Bois de Vincennes near the Chateau de Vincennes metro station on your left as you enter the park.
+Best of all, though, is Parc Floral on the north side of Bois de Vincennes - about a 7-8 minute walk from the Chateau de Vincennes metro station.

-This gorgeous botanical garden does have some wonderful cherry trees, but the magnificent displays of daffodils, tulips, and other bulbs almost overshadow them - and that's just a small taste of what this beautifully landscaped park-within-a-park offers throughout the year.
+This gorgeous botanical garden does has some wonderful cherry trees, as well as magnificent displays of daffodils, tulips, and other bulbs that almost overshadow them - and that's just a small taste of what this beautifully landscaped park-within-a-park offers throughout the year.

 Although Bois de Vincennes is a favorite of locals, relatively few Paris visitors find their way there, perhaps because it seems a bit remote.
-But in reality, it is only 8 minutes by metro from the Bastille station - so don't miss it!
+But in reality, it is only 8 minutes by metro from the Bastille metro station to the Porte Dorée station - so don't miss it!

 More to See & Do in Bois de Vincennes

-- Daumesnil Lake - Stroll around the shores, or rent a rowboat
+• Daumesnil Lake - Stroll around the shores, cross a bridge to a small island (with a popular cafe), or rent a rowboat and paddle around among the ducks and swans

-- Zoological Park of Paris - Recently renovated, with about 2,000 animals, five biozones, and an artificial mountain called the "Grand Rocher" - fantastic family destination, but even for solo adult travelers, it's a fascinating place to spend an afternoon
+• Zoological Park of Paris - With about 2,000 animals, five biozones, and an artificial mountain called the "Grand Rocher," this is the largest zoo in Paris and a fantastic family destination, but even for solo adult travelers, it's a fascinating place to spend an afternoon

 Do the Cherry Trees in Paris Produce Edible Fruit?